TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.batchbatchaccounts/retiredvmsizes-public.md

       "title": "Pool name"
     }
   ],
-  "tip": "Delete your pool and recreate it with a different VM size to ensure your Batch jobs continue to run."
+  "tip": "Delete your pool and recreate it with a different VM size to avoid potential interruptions when the VM size is retired."
 }
 ---